milan400/SpamDetector/README.md

 Multinomial Naive Bayes Classifier

 # How to run this program
-1. Download this Repo
+1. Download this Repository
-2. Install all the library listed in requirements.txt 3.Open a terminal and type: 'python app.py'
+2. Install all the library listed in requirements.txt
+3. Open a terminal and type: 'python app.py'

 # Web Application
 # Home Page: